wsierakowski/site-snacker/docs/IMPLEMENTATION.md

 - Directory paths are configurable but have sensible defaults
 - Cost tracking can be enabled/disabled and thresholds configured
 - Module-specific settings can be customized as needed
+- Tag naming convention is standardized with the `md_` prefix

 ## Error Handling
 - Network error recovery